Think of business as a whole in order to succeed

 Look deeper or look broader with our elective modules

 Terms 2 and 3 complete your six compulsory core modules, provide the time for your dissertation and offer you the chance to study three optional elective modules from a wide range of topical business subjects.
 The optional modules allow you to look deeper, look broader, or a bit of both!

 Your career in management starts on day one of the course

-You will refine and build upon your communication, teamworking, and presentation skills through individual and group work, and develop your personal and professional skills in decision-making, problem-solving, analysis, and critical reflection.
-You will have the opportunity to get a real sense of the business world with site visits, external speakers, and talks from our Professors of Practice, senior business and industry practitioners.
-You will also have a developed awareness of international business culture through optional international modules.
+Immersing yourself in the world of business to gain the skills needed as a successful manager means building upon your communication, teamworking, and presentation skills through both individual and group work.
+How you analyse and address the business challenges we present you with will develop your personal and professional skills in decision-making, problem-solving, analysis, and critical reflection.
+We offer you opportunities to get a real sense of the business world with site visits, external speakers, talks from our Professors of Practice and from senior business and industry practitioners.

 You will complete an individual dissertation.
 This will be a piece of desk-based research on a company of your choice, and will test your understanding of management theory as well as your ability to select and apply it.

-Students on this course will have the opportunity to apply for a place on one of our study weeks.
-Currently, we offer study weeks at Solvay Brussels School of Economics & Management and the University of Cape Town Graduate School of Business.
+You can also apply to join one of the international study weeks to gain an awareness of international business culture through first-hand experience.
+In recent years we have offered study weeks at Solvay Brussels School of Economics & Management, Buenos Aires, Madrid, Rome, and the University of Cape Town Graduate School of Business.
 Places on these study weeks are optional and limited, and students will be able to partake in an application and selection process to take part once they have begun on the course.
 Please note that the flights, accommodation, teaching and company visits for these trips will be funded by Warwick Business School for successful students.

 See indicative modules for this course